R1kosh3t/ProjectPlanner/README.md

 - **Project Dashboard:** Get a high-level overview of project health with a **Burndown Chart** and key statistics like completed, active, and overdue tasks.
 - **User and Project Management:**
     - A dedicated **Admin Panel** to create new projects.
-    - Secure user authentication (Login/Registration).
+    - Simulated user authentication (Login/Registration) with data stored locally.
     - Invite-based system for users to join projects.
     - Customizable user profiles with avatars, bios, and banner colors.
 - **Internationalization:** Full support for both **English** and **Russian** languages.